Alexander Søderlund: International career

 On 23 November 2011, Søderlund was named in the Norway squad for the three friendly matches in Thailand in January 2012.
 He made his debut for Norway in a 1–1 friendly draw against Denmark on 15 January 2012.
 On 1 June 2012, he was added to Norway's squad when Mohammed Abdellaoue was doubtful for the match against Croatia.
 Søderlund got his first cap at home when he replaced Erik Huseklepp as a substitute in the 84th minute, and later assisted Tarik Elyounoussi equalizing goal against Croatia.
 In the 2014 FIFA World Cup qualifying match against Slovenia on 11 September 2012, he replaced Elyounoussi after 89 minutes earning a penalty three minutes later which John Arne Riise converted for the match-winning goal as Norway won 2–1.
 He started his first qualifying match when Norway met Switzerland on 12 October 2012.

+On 14 December 2023 he announced that he retired from international football.